Line Reactors For VFDs

 FAQs

-Do load reactors protect against harmonic distortion?
+Do line and load reactors protect devices from power surges and transients as well as harmonic distortion?

 Inductive Load Basics